gitthangbaby/opnsense/README.md

 [actions_ntopng_plus.conf](actions_ntopng_plus.conf)
 Schedule action in the cron GUI or run manually (`configctl ntopng_plus blocklistsync`)

 Additionally, we want to choose what interfaces ntopng processes.
-This is a problem with GUI not able to select interfaces.
+This is a problem with GUI not able to select interfaces (since build 24.1.1 it can, you can use this alternatively to specify the order).
 Ntopng Community Edition has limit of 8.
 Likely, the limit will be crossed on many devices.
 [49-ntopngfix](49-ntopngfix)
 The startup script will define interfaces from that file.
 It will be valid until next installation _and_ reboot.
 Choose "None" in the GUI.